NTLI and Ministry of Gender Conduct Tailor-Made Training on GBV in WorkplacesGBV at workplaces

-The National Transformational Leadership Institute (NTLI) at the University of Juba in partnership with the Ministry of Gender, Child and Social Welfare (MGCSW) with financial support from Japanese International Cooperation Agency (Jica) successfully conducted a three-day tailor-made training for gender focal points on GBV at work places.
-The training took place at Juba Regency Hotel in Juba from 11th to13th April, 2023.
-It brought together 30 Gender Focal Persons (22 females: 8 males) from different government ministries and commissions with the following positions: Director Generals, Directors, Assistant Directors, Senior Inspectors, Inspectors, Geologist, Gender mainstreaming officer and a male champion.
+uba, April 13, 2023 — The National Transformational Leadership Institute (NTLI) at the University of Juba, in collaboration with the Ministry of Gender, Child and Social Welfare (MGCSW) and with financial support from the Japan International Cooperation Agency (JICA), successfully concluded a three-day specialized training on Gender-Based Violence (GBV) in workplaces.
+The training, held from April 11th to 13th, 2023 at Juba Regency Hotel, brought together 30 Gender Focal Persons, including 22 women and 8 men, representing various ministries and commissions.

 Add a Comment